programminghistorian/jekyll/about.md

 The _Programming Historian_ (ISSN 2397-2068) is indexed by the [Directory of Open Access Journals](https://doaj.org/toc/2397-2068).

+## Diversity Policy

+The Programming Historian is committed to diversity, and we insist on a harassment-free space for all contributors to the project, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion, or technical experience.
+Our commitment to diversity extends to our Editorial Board, which has adopted a diversity policy to ensure that members from any one gender or any one nationality do not comprise more than 50% + 1 of the members on the board.
+This is to ensure that the project continues to benefit from diverse viewpoints.
+This policy is under perpetual review and we welcome suggestions on it from the community.

 ## Funding & Ownership
 The _Programming Historian_ is a volunteer-driven project.
 It is not a legal entity, and does not currently receive direct funding from any source.